Am0rphous/Awesome/README.md

     - [Streamon](https://github.com/haxzie/instagram-live-streamer) - (Unofficial) Broadcast to Instagram Live from your Windows/Mac/Linux.

   ### Blogging
+  - [Beam](https://github.com/planetscale/beam) - A simple message board for your organization or project.
   - [Friendica](https://github.com/friendica/friendica) - Friendica Communications Platform.
   - [GNU social](https://gnusocial.network/)
   - [Mastodon](https://github.com/tootsuite/mastodon) - Mastodon is a free, open-source social network server based on ActivityPub where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub)!